- Are we forcing landlords to rent to tenants with pets?

 The reality is people are often faced with the choice between being homeless and keeping their family pet, or finding housing and surrendering to a shelter.
 In 2016, 1774 companion animals were surrendered to the BC SPCA alone, because of the lack of pet-friendly housing (BC SPCA).
 This number rose from 1500 in 2015, and 1300 in 2014.
 Evidently there is a rising problem, and families are suffering because of it.
 This does not even account for the countless number of families who had to give their companion animals to a friend, relative or stranger from Craigslist.
 Additionally, lack of pet-friendly housing is the most common reason for animal surrenders in BC, which is putting a strain on shelters province-wide.

-Under current laws, animals carry property status, and are therefore a privilege.
-“Owning” an animal is definitely not a fundamental human right, but for many people, especially seniors, pets are like family members, who have been shown to improve health and even extend life expectancy.
+Under Canadian law, animals carry property status, however in the U.S. and France, the law recognizes that companion animals are a civil right.
+We need to respect that rights and laws vary from place to place and evolve over time, in accordance to what is culturally acceptable and relevant in any given society.
+Of course, given how difficult it is to change the status quo, the law in many cases has a long way to go to keep step with the times.
+“Owning” an animal is definitely not a fundamental human right, like food, clothing and shelter, but for most people, especially seniors, pets are family members, who have been shown to improve health and even extend life expectancy.
 Family pets are very commonplace in Canada – more than half of all households have a cat or dog (CFHS, 2012).

 Many people are dependent for their mental and emotional well-being on non-human animal companionship.
 It has been established that pet companionship brings great health and economic benefits to our society (Klassen 2016; Clower & Neaves 2015).
 Many people who are forced to seek new housing due to renoviction or sale of a rental property face a staggeringly low vacancy rate in B.C., compounded by the “extreme discrimination” as the City of Vancouver puts it, pet guardians face in the housing market.